 The auditor was provided written responses to the interview questions from the Agency Head.
 The Agency Head stated that the IPCM monitors incarcerated individuals and staff to ensure there is no retaliation for alleging or reporting sexually abusive behavior.
 For incarcerated individuals, this monitoring includes housing and cell assignments, work assignments, programming changes, and disciplinary action.
 For staff, the monitoring includes reassignment of work, posts, performance evaluations, and shift changes.
-The auditor interviewed two Wardens during the onsite phase of the audit.
-Both Wardens stated that the institution could utilize several measures to protect incarcerated individuals and staff from retaliation.
+The auditor interviewed the Warden during the onsite phase of the audit.
+The Warden stated that the institution could utilize several measures to protect incarcerated individuals and staff from retaliation.
 Those measures would include housing changes, transfer of the alleged abuser, emotional support for the victim, job reassignment, shift change for the staff member, or reassignment for the staff member.
-The auditor interviewed the IPCM, who is responsible to monitor retaliation.
-She repeated the same list as the Wardens.
-There were no incarcerated individuals held in segregation due to their high risk for sexual victimization for the auditor to interview for this provision.
-The auditor interviewed two incarcerated individuals who had reported sexual abuse.
-Both incarcerated individuals had been monitored for retaliation following his report of sexual abuse.
-The incarcerated individuals did meet with the IPCM (or representative) to discuss potential retaliation and they reported no concerns or problems with other incarcerated individuals or staff.
-The auditor reviewed 23 sexual abuse investigation files from the previous 12 months.
-All 23 files had a retaliation monitoring form included in the file.
+The auditor interviewed the IPCM, who is responsible for monitoring retaliation at FCI Miami.
+He repeated the same list as the Warden.
+There were no incarcerated individuals held in segregation due to their high risk for victimization for the auditor to interview for this provision.
+The auditor interviewed one incarcerated individual who had reported sexual abuse.
+The incarcerated individual had been monitored for retaliation following his report of sexual abuse.
+The incarcerated individual did meet with the IPCM to discuss potential retaliation and he reported no concerns or problems with other incarcerated individuals or staff.
+The auditor reviewed the institution's one (1) sexual abuse and sexual harassment investigation file from the previous 12 months.
+That file had a retaliation monitoring form included in the file.
 There was no indication of reported retaliation by any of the incarcerated individuals in the records.
 Documentation included proper periodic checks with the incarcerated individuals.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

 115.67(c).
 In the PAQ, the institution provided PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program.
 This program statement indicates that the IPCM monitors staff and incarcerated individuals who have reported sexual abuse allegations to protect them from retaliation for 90 days.
 However, if the initial monitoring indicates a continuing need, periodic status checks occur.

-During the onsite phase of the audit, the auditor interviewed two Wardens.
-Both Wardens stated that if there were indications of retaliation of an incarcerated individual or staff member, swift and prompt action would be taken to protect the incarcerated individual or staff member.
+During the onsite phase of the audit, the auditor interviewed the Warden.
+The Warden stated that if there were indications of retaliation of an incarcerated individual or staff member, swift and prompt action would be taken to protect the incarcerated individual or staff member.
 These actions would include disciplinary action, housing changes, program changes, transfer from the institution, shift change for a staff member, or a transfer for a staff member.
 The auditor interviewed the IPCM, who is responsible to monitor for retaliation.
 The IPCM stated that immediate steps would be taken to ensure the safety of an incarcerated individual, including job reassignment, housing changes, disciplinary action for another incarcerated individual, or transfer of an incarcerated individual to another institution.
 Based on this analysis, the auditor finds the institution in compliance with this provision.